Sambosis/compuse/computer_use_demo/prompts/prompt.md

 Your market share's facing severe constriction
 Q4 looking like a flatline EKG
 While our growth curve's rising exponentially
-We're that crystal clear solution (Pure!)
+We're that crystal clear solution
-To your toxic pollution (Sure!)
+To your toxic pollution
-In this industry evolution (Clean!)
+In this industry evolution
 You're facing execution!
-(Mean!)
-I optimize outputs like Le Chatelier's law
-Shifting equilibria, finding every flaw
 You're stuck in stationary phase, can't elute success While I'm the mobile phase, advancing with finesse Your solenoids failing, controls out of sync